Lab 2: Data Visualisation I

 Basic Plots

-Remember to write notes in your rmarkdown document.
+Remember to write notes in your Quarto document.
 You will likely revisit these basic plots in future exercises.

 Primer: Plotting 2 x 20 random normally distributed numbers, can be done like so: